Mark-Seaman/DjangoRest/docs/Project.md

 ### 3. Basic Student Views

-* Custom views allow users to interact with student data.
+* Custom views allow student to interact with lessons.
-* Views - Add, List, Edit, Delete, Details
+* List Lessons - show a list of all lessons in database with links to slides and notes
+* Lesson Slides  - shows a single lesson as slides
+* Lesson Notes - shows a single lesson as web page of notes

 ### 4. Documents

 * All of the steps for the Milestones are documented in the **docs** folder.
 * A simple document viewer allows the project documents (written in Markdown) to be displayed within the app.
+* Doc viewer is used to teach lessons for how to create the Sensei App.

 ## MyBook Server